Croatia Country Commercial Guide

 Just two years before the war in Ukraine, Croatia installed an LNG floating terminal on Krk Island, allowing the country to quickly source LNG from the United States and Middle East as an alternative to the Russian gas.
 Imports through the Krk terminal – largely sourced from U.S. suppliers – have successfully replaced the 60% of Croatia’s gas demand that was previously supplied by Russian’s Gazprom.

-The government has started a project to double the capacity of the LNG terminal by the end of 2025 to 6.1 billion cubic meters annually.
-To support LNG terminal growth and gas diversification in neighboring countries, Croatia plans to build the Ionian Adriatic Pipeline to allow export to Bosnia and Herzegovina, Albania, and Montenegro and to expand its existing pipeline systems to Slovenia and Hungary.
+The government has started a project to double the capacity of the LNG terminal by 2026 to 6.1 billion cubic meters annually.
+To support LNG terminal growth and gas diversification in neighboring countries, Croatia has started the expansion of its pipeline network to Slovenia and Hungary.
+The expansion plans also include the Southern Gas Interconnection project to connect Bosnia and Herzegovina to the Croatian gas system and the Ionian-Adriatic Pipeline to connect it through Montenegro to the Trans-Adriatic Pipeline in Albania.

 Opportunities